TheAlternativeZurich/HackingSessionSheet/010-basics.md

 `cat` stands for "con*cat*enate files and print to the standard output".

 a) Look at the output of whatever file you desire.
+b) Move the contents of one file into another, overwriting it.
+(Hint: Look up the redirection operator)

 ### Exercise 5: mkdir and rmdir